Media Culture and Communication (with Foundation Year)

 You'll produce social media campaign communications as well as reviews and formal academic essay writing.

-In the Final year, production modules introduce you to digital photo and video, sound design, interactive and online media production and software.
+In the final year, production modules introduce you to digital photo and video, sound design, interactive and online media production and software.

+Craft your expertise as a researcher, working with academics and partners helping to shape new thinking in the field.
 You'll learn from experienced media practitioners, researchers and technical instructors, many of whom work closely with Bristol's media organisations, and are actively involved in research through UWE Bristol's Digital Cultures Research Centre.

 The centre engages Bristol's vibrant community of media innovators through collaborations.
 You'll have opportunities to take part in research events and conferences and work on live briefs, drawing on the centre's latest research.